JacobN17/Besag-York-Mollie/README.md

 A set of coordinates will then be displayed, giving the results of the model generation such as the following
 <img src= "docs/Screen%20Shot%202020-07-16%20at%201.10.16%20AM.png" width= "500">

-Now the results of the iterations will be displayed.
+The results of the iterations will be displayed.
 Here is an example of how the results would look with the variables .

 <img src ="docs/Screen%20Shot%202020-07-19%20at%206.16.47%20PM.png">

+Now, these results represent different aspects of Bayesian statistics calculated.
+The model parameters that were displayed here are
+- beta0
+- betas
+- sigma
+- theta
+- logit_rho

+Within the Stan code itself, the parameters block is only for declarations.
+The actual constraints of these parameters are defined within the model block.

+- Beginning with ```beta0```, this is the initial intercept of the model itself.

+- The ```betas``` represent the various covariates associated with the model.
+An example of those could be introduced with the coordinate pairs of differing locations within the datasets folder, which contains multiple .csv files.

+- ```sigma``` represents the overall standard deviation of the model, which is simply a measure of the disparity within whatever statisical model is presented.

+- ```theta``` represents the spatial heterogeneous effects displayed in the model.
+This scopes out the data and illustrates the disparities of various concentrations given in a specific area within the region.
+This is usually in reference to a landscape or a population.

+- ```logit_rho```  is the proportional spatial variance of the model.
+This attributes to the spatial differences within the specific locations used within the model.

 ## Authors & Acknowledgement